-I’m pleased I was given an opportunity to see another neurologist to try to find out a little more about my symptoms, and although the consultation wasn’t altogether successful, I came away with some positive thoughts.
+I am pleased I was given an opportunity to see another neurologist for me to try to find out a little more about my symptoms, and although the consultation wasn’t altogether successful, I came away with some positive thoughts.

-I went in with no preconceived ideas, hoping that my neurologist could shed some light on more of my symptoms.
-I wanted to be given another chance to work through some of my symptoms so that I could finally link my daily experiences with my presenting symptoms.
+I went in with no preconceived ideas, hoping that my neurologist would shed some light on more of my symptoms.
+I wanted to be given another chance to work through my symptoms, so that I could finally link my experiences with my presenting symptoms.

-Unfortunately, he already had notes from my doctor in front of him from previous correspondence.
-Although that made it slightly more difficult, I came out knowing more than when I walked in.
+Unfortunately, I forgot that he would already have notes from my doctor in front of him from previous correspondence.
+Although that made it slightly more difficult for me, I came out knowing a little more than when I walked in.
 I gained a clearer understanding of which part of my brain is damaged and which parts of my body this accords with.

-It is not possible to be certain which of my daily symptoms are attributable to my cerebral palsy, and which to my having been born prematurely.
-But the neurologist thought that cognitive behavioural therapy would help with brain fatigue.
+It is not possible to be certain which of my daily symptoms are attributable to my cerebral palsy, and which symptoms are to my having been born prematurely, but the neurologist thought that cognitive behavioural therapy would help with brain fatigue.

 Ever since I was first diagnosed with cerebral palsy, I have worked tirelessly to find out as much as I can about it: the more I meet with a brick wall, the more determined I am to find out what I deal with.